learn. dream. live. run.

 Such life skills will prevent unhealthy and risky behaviors, such as physical inactivity and negative body image, and promote positive health outcomes.

-Girls on the Run of Greenville Health System’s Children’s Hospital is an affiliate council of Girls on the Run International, which has a network of over 200 councils in the United States and Canada.
-Click Here to watch a video about Girls on the Run.
+Girls on the Run of Children’s Hospital of Greenville Health System (GHS) is an affiliate council of Girls on the Run International, which has a network of over 200 councils in the United States and Canada.

-Girls on the Run of Greenville Health System’s Children’s Hospital serves the cities of Greenville, Travelers Rest, Taylors, Easley, Simpsonville, Central, and Clemson.
+Girls on the Run of GHS Children’s Hospital serves the counties of Greenville, Pickens, and Laurens.
 We are a community collaboration relying entirely on the generosity and support of our participants, community members, businesses, organizations, and foundations.